The International Investigations Review: Turkey

 iv Prosecution of individuals

 There is no legal requirement to terminate an employee's contract because of or upon the results of an investigation process.
 However, it is possible to terminate an employee's contract with valid or just reason, or to cancel a manager's authorities, depending on the investigation's outcome.
 Depending on the circumstances, the employer may also choose to terminate the employee's contract because of strong suspicions of wrongdoing.

-Another option is for the employer to remove the relevant employee from the workplace because of serious suspicion, without terminating his or her contract or cancelling his or her authorities, so that the employer can carry out the investigation and gather evidence in a more fertile environment.
+Another option is for the employer to remove the relevant employee from the workplace because of serious suspicion, without terminating their contract or cancelling their authorities, so that the employer can carry out the investigation and gather evidence in a more fertile environment.
 In these cases, what is generally known as 'garden leave' is implemented in practice (i.e., removing the employee from the workplace before the internal investigation begins or for as long as it continues).
-During this period, the employee continues to receive his or her employment entitlements but does not actively come to the workplace.
+During this period, the employee continues to receive their employment entitlements but does not actively come to the workplace.
 The garden leave concept is not regulated under Turkish law.
 Although, in practice, an employee on garden leave does not physically go to the workplace, in theory it would be possible for the employee to go to the workplace as the garden leave is not legally regulated.
 In the absence of legislative provisions regarding garden leave, it would be beneficial to include this concept in employment contracts to avoid complications.

 i Extraterritorial jurisdiction